banyan-god/banyan-god.github.io/content/posts/llm-intro.md

 description: "An introduction to my experiences and explorations in the world of Large Language Models."
 author: "Sabareesh"
 draft: false
+summary: "Join a curious engineer’s quest into the fascinating world of Large Language Models (LLMs).
+From tinkering with GPUs to unraveling the mysteries of architectures like Llama2, this journey is filled with challenges, breakthroughs, and the relentless pursuit of understanding AI’s limitless potential."
+categories:
+  - Artificial Intelligence
+  - Machine Learning
+  - Technology
+  - PreTraining

+tags:
+  - Large Language Models
+  - LLM
+  - Llama2
+  - NanoGPT
+  - Multi-GPU Training
+  - AI Exploration
+  - Model Optimization
+  - PyTorch
+  - AI Research
+  - Deep Learning
+  - Open-Source AI

 ---

 # My Journey into Large Language Models (LLM)